-Staff should seek the support of their team when necessary as an effective strategy for dealing with behavioural problems and as a means of giving special praise where it is due.
+Staff should seek the support of their team, when necessary, as an effective strategy for dealing with behavioural problems and as a means of giving special praise where it is due.
 Senior staff and the Head teacher should be informed of any serious breaches of our behaviour standard.
-This will be done through the use of the CPOMS system to record all behavioural and safeguarding issues and provides a chronology.
-This system also enables the Headteacher and SLT to analyse different types of behavioural issues and produce statistics and graphs which the Headteacher presents to governors in termly meetings.
+This will be done using the CPOMS system to record all behavioural and safeguarding issues and provides a chronology.
+This system also enables the Headteacher and SLT (Senior Leadership Team) to analyse diverse types of behavioural issues and produce statistics and graphs which the Headteacher presents to governors in termly meetings.